tchase56/vscode_demo/README.md

     * If you are worried about incorporating public code into your repo I suggest not allowing suggestions matching public code
     * If you are worried about GitHub using your code snippets for training models I suggest you not allow GitHub to use code snippets for product improvement
 4. Install the GitHub Copilot Labs Extension
+5. If Copilot and/or Copilot Labs is not signed in properly VSCode may prompt you to login
+    * If Copilot and/or Copilot Labs isn't connected and VSCode is not prompting you to connect close and re-open the VSCode window

 ### Copilot Examples